SebNielsen/JSExcercisesPeriod2/readme.md

         res.json({message: "Joke with id: " + id + " was succesfully removed"});
     });

-To test all these endpoints we can use the request package like this:
+To test all these endpoints can I use the request package like this:

     var request = require("request");